vinhmai570/laravel-demo/README.md

 ## About Project

-This projec is demo of functions Laravel Framework, includes Model, View, Controller, Route, ...
+This project is demo of functions Laravel Framework, includes Model, View, Controller, Route, ...

 ## Requirements
 * php 7.4